ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-V3.rst

 - When Vin of the EPM drops below 5V the EPM will go into low power mode.
 Slowing down switching to prevent crashing the power rail.
 - When Vin drops below 4.5V the green status LED will blink fast indicating an error condition.
-- The Pixhawk UAVCAN connector power rail voltage is < 5V.
+- The Pixhawk DroneCAN connector power rail voltage is < 5V.
 - External powering of the EPM is recommended (see image above).
-- EPM UAVCAN cable set is required. `Clickmate -> DF13 <http://nicadrone.com/index.php?id_product=69&controller=product>`__.
+- EPM DroneCAN cable set is required. `Clickmate -> DF13 <http://nicadrone.com/index.php?id_product=69&controller=product>`__.
-- UAVCAN requires termination, terminator included in UAVCAN cable set.
+- DroneCAN requires termination, terminator included in DroneCAN cable set.

 Parameter setup
 ===============

 #.
-You need to enable the UAVCAN.
-The :ref:`UAVCAN setup page is here <common-uavcan-setup-advanced>`.
+You need to enable the DroneCAN.
+The :ref:`DroneCAN setup page is here <common-uavcan-setup-advanced>`.
 You also may check the configurations of the parameters :ref:`GRIP_UAVCAN_ID <GRIP_UAVCAN_ID>` and :ref:`GRIP_TYPE <GRIP_TYPE>` to set gripper ID and type.

 #.
 Save the configurations and restart the boards.
 After about 5 seconds the RED CAN LED on the EPM will start blinking.
 This indicates that CAN frames are being received.